All Episodes

 But no, they won't be mad because Google is cool.

-Google Maps, Google Search, Google's cool.
+Google Maps, Google search, Google's cool.

 That's cool.

-Google needs money because Google provides stuff for people like search and cool apps and uh any number of things.
+Google needs money because Google provides stuff for people like search and cool apps and any number of things.

 And I'm just throwing it out just for consumption.